lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 should be allocated in the "SMI Security for S/MIME Module Identifier" registry (1.2.840.113549.1.9.16.0), and the Description for the new OID should be set to "id-mod-cms-rsa-kem-2023".

+IANA is requested to update the id-alg-rsa-kem entry in the SMI Security for S/MIME Algorithms (1.2.840.113549.1.9.16.3) repository to refer to this document.
+In addition, IANA is requested to add the following note to the
+registry:

+Value 14, "id-alg-rsa-kem," is also referred to as "id-rsa-kem-spki."

 --- back